jpsthecelt/SNintegration/README.md

-These are some examples of ReST integration btw.
-BigFix & Service Now
+# Some ReST examples with Service Now